webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

     B <-- ICE DTLS SRTP --> F1
 ```

-`apprtc` may serve the browser HTTP routes, but it does not hold room membership or live browser socket state. `signaling` owns exactly one `Room` record for every room:
+`appweb` may serve the browser HTTP routes, but it does not hold room membership or live browser socket state. `signaling` owns exactly one `Room` record for every room:

 ```text
 RoomKey   = V1(String) | V2(u64)